friendbuy/diy-onic-converter/INTERVIEW.md

 ### Ultra Bionic Max
 * The function is very robust and handles a wide variety of HTML content
 * The function includes multiple capabilities that go beyond the basic bionic reading conversion described here
+* Big flex: an in-page user interface that allows the user to convert/toggle the page interactively